Skip to content

 3. Link a digital license - If you previously activated Windows on this PC, link your Microsoft account to reactivate

-We tested running Windows 11 unactivated for 30 days.
-Everything worked except personalization.
-The watermark was annoying but didn’t affect functionality.
-For more on Windows errors and update issues, check our troubleshooting guides.
+Running Windows 11 unactivated keeps almost everything working except personalization.
+The activation watermark is a nuisance but doesn’t affect functionality.
+For more on Windows update error 0x80246007 and update issues, check our troubleshooting guides.

 #Bottom Line